arungudelli/angularjswiki/content/en/fontawesome/fa-leaf.md

-## Change Leaf icon size
+## Change fa-leaf icon size
-To increase Leaf font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-leaf.
+To increase fa-leaf font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-leaf.

 Increase in icon size will be relative to their parent container.